MasoniteFramework/docs/the-craft-command.md

 This will create a file at `app/providers/DashboardProvider.py`

-Read more about Service Providers under the "Service Provider" documentation.
+Read more about Service Providers under the [Service Provider](/service-container/service-providers.md) documentation.

 ### Creating Views